devfire-studio/gamemaker-timer/README.md

 # DESCRIPTION
-This is a small system to control time counting in an easy and practical way, its intention is to be simple and to attend the most basic needs in counter control.
+This is a small GameMaker Studio system to control time counting in an easy and practical way, its intention is to be simple and to attend the most basic needs in counter control.

 # HOW TO USE:
 1 - Copy the content of the file Timer.txt and paste in some script of your preference in your project.